New Student Frequently Asked Questions

 I was always a strong high school student, but I know college is different.
 What is some general advice for being successful here at Seton Hall University?

-We always emphasize these 3 things: 1) Students are expected to read their Seton Hall emails at least 4 times a day and respond in a timely manner to all correspondences from their instructors, mentors, university administration, etc. 2) Students are responsible for reading their Early Warning Alert emails (Starfish) and consulting with the professor who sent them and their mentor to determine a course of action.
+We always emphasize these 3 things: 1) Students are expected to read their Seton Hall emails at least 4 times a day and respond in a timely manner to all correspondences from their instructors, Academic Advisors, university administration, etc. 2) Students are responsible for reading their Early Warning Alert emails (Compass) and consulting with the professor who sent them and their mentor to determine a course of action.
 3) Students are expected to attend all classes on time as scheduled.

 Are there tutoring services available?